francisbarton/quafira/README.md

 ### Working notes

-I'm planning to use [firasans.kit](https://github.com/dnordstrom/firasans.kit) by dnordstrom.
+I've used a data-uri strategy for embedding the fonts inspired by [firasans.kit](https://github.com/dnordstrom/firasans.kit) by dnordstrom.

-firasans.kit is 11 years old and I'm wondering if it is better - if it even makes any difference - to use more recent versions of Fira.
+firasans.kit is 11 years old and I've found a more recent (in fact the latest) version (v4.3) of Fira Sans in WOFF2 format on GitHub.
+I've also used the "compressed" version of the files to reduce size, at the cost of potentially reducing the quality of the font render.
+For my purposes I doubt this will matter.
+Using the more recent version also may not make any noticeable difference but it makes sense to use it.
+And it is the last version of Fira Sans so it is stable by default.

+I did consider using [FiraGO](https://github.com/bBoxType/FiraGO) (the successor to Fira Sans, with broader internationalisation support (it supports Arabic, Georgian and other scripts)), but I suspect the file size would be larger as there are more character sets supported that I am unlikely to ever make use of, realistically.

-I found [woff2base](https://hellogreg.github.io/woff2base/) and will try to use that for converting the current Fira web font to a base64 uri string.
+I have used [woff2base](https://hellogreg.github.io/woff2base/) to convert the current Fira web font to a base64 uri string.

-[FiraGO](https://github.com/bBoxType/FiraGO) is Fira Sans but with broader internationalisation support (supports Arabic, Georgian and other scripts).

 I think [bookup-html](https://github.com/juba/bookup-html) by juba is quite close to what I want to achieve.